Dietz v. Bouldin

 Dietz v.
-Bouldin, 579 U.S. ___ (2016), was a United States Supreme Court case in which the Court held that a federal district court may rescind a discharge order and recall jurors for further service in the same case.
+Bouldin, 579 U.S. 40 (2016), was a United States Supreme Court case in which the Court held that a federal district court may rescind a discharge order and recall jurors for further service in the same case.

 Background

 Hillary Bouldin's vehicle collided with Rocky Dietz's in 2009 in Bozeman, Montana, and Dietz sued Bouldin for damages.
 Bouldin removed the case to a federal district court.
 During the trial, Bouldin admitted that he was negligent, and was willing to cover Dietz's medical expenses ($10,136).
 The point of contention was whether Dietz was entitled for more compensation.
 During the course of deliberation, the jury sent the judge a note whether the damages have been paid or is covered by someone else; after consulting with the lawyers in both sides, the judge informed the jury that the answer to that question does not matter.
 The jury ruled in favour of Dietz but awarded $0 in damages.
 The judge thanked and discharged the jury.
 However, minutes later, the judge realized that it is impossible for the damages to be $0 while Dietz won – the jury returned an invalid verdict.
 The judge instructed the clerk of the court to re-empanel the jury.
 All except for one jurors have been in the hallway; the one juror only went back to a hotel to pick up his hotel receipt; no one discussed the case with any outsider.
 The judge collectively questioned the jury, was satisfied with the response, and gave out clarifying instructions.
 The re-empaneled jury returned a verdict in favour of Dietz, with $15,000 in damages.
 Dietz's counsel objected to re-empanelling and pushed for a new trial.
 The judge objected, saying that he did not want all the resources that the court spent wasted as a result of a new trial.
 Dietz appealed to the United States Court of Appeals for the Ninth Circuit arguing that a judge does not have the authority to re-empanel the already-discharged jury.
 The Ninth Circuit ruled in favour of Bouldin.
-Dietz appealed to the Supreme Court of the United States and the Court granted certiorari.
+Since the United States Court of Appeals for the Eighth Circuit reached the contrary conclusion, the Ninth Circuit's ruling created a circuit split.
+Dietz appealed to the Supreme Court of the United States and the Court granted certiorari in order to resolve the circuit split.